leannalo104/Obama-Favourite-Movies-Analysis/README.md

 ## Disclaimer

-Please note that the data obtained from this project is for an amateur proejct and was not to be used for any financial or personal gain.
+Please note that the data obtained from this project is for an amateur project and is not to be used for any financial or personal gain.